ahmedsadeque/statistical-inference-for-biology/_episodes/01-introduction.md

 driven a change from hypothesis to data-driven research.
 This means that statistics and data analysis in the life sciences are more important than ever.

-This lesson will introduce the statistical concepts and data analysis skills needed for success in data-driven life science research.
+This course will introduce the statistical concepts and data analysis skills needed for success in data-driven life science research.
 We start with one of the most important topics in statistics and in the life sciences: statistical inference.
 Inference is the use of probability to learn population